codelucas/codelucas.com/_posts/2013-06-06-top-5-programming-mistakes.md

 ###2.
 Failure to understand reference types:

-I think that this is by far the *most dangerous* mistake introductory students can make.

 {% highlight java %}

 // C does not "equal" a car object in memory, it's
 // a reference to that object in memory

 Car c = new Car();
 // This is a big difference and below is an example why. class Car {
     public int wheels = 2;
     public Car(int wheels) {